 TALISMANIC OR HEALING JEWELERY & GEMS

 During this period, there were also strong beliefs or superstitions surrounding the magical healing power of certain types of jewelry items such as the “toadstone ring” or “talismanic ring,” as well as the belief in the curative power of certain gemstones and precious metals.
-The belief in the medicinal power of gemstones dates back to the Middle Ages, ancient Greece, Rome and beyond, and it was commonly accepted that gems could heal every manner of illness, from the plague, epilepy, leprosy and blindness, to a simple headache, toothache or impotence.
+The belief in the medicinal power of gemstones dates back to the Middle Ages, ancient Greece, Rome and beyond, and it was commonly accepted that gems could heal every manner of illness, from the plague, epilepsy, leprosy and blindness to a simple headache, toothache or impotence.

-It was also believe that talismanic rings were an antidote for poison, for a lover’s betrayal, or to ward off evil such as the envious “evil eye” of a jealous neighbor or peer.
-Animal symbols such as the dragon, serpent or toad, and ancient deities such as the the winged god Mercury were considered to be “talismanic,” bringing good fortune to the wearer.
+It was also believed that talismanic rings were an antidote for poison, for a lover’s betrayal, or to ward off evil such as the envious “evil eye” of a jealous neighbor or peer.
+Animal symbols such as the dragon, serpent or toad, and ancient deities such as the winged god Mercury were considered to be “talismanic,” bringing good fortune to the wearer.

 JEWELS OF THE PERSIANS, INDIANS, AZTEC & INCAS

 Thanks to the maritime technological advances of the English and Portuguese navies, exploration, and the ensuing plunder of indigenous cultures, led to an explosion of available materials from exotic lands.
 Exotic gems and diamonds from India and the Far East, as well as gold and emeralds from Central and South America began to flood into Europe during the 16th century, dramatically increasing the opulence of the ruling class.

 Between the 1500s and 1600s the treasuries of Austria, England, Portugal and Spain filled with diamonds and gems from around the globe.
 On such gem, the Wittelsbach http://famousdiamonds.tripod.com/wittelsbachdiamond.html